alexeylysenko/QtSQLiteCipher/README.md

 2b) Instantiate QSqlDriverPlugin as in example QtSQLiteCipherExample project.

-See `examples/` for examples on using this class.
+See `QtSQLiteCipherExample/` for example on using this driver.

 ## Contact